-The Management Board comprises the CEO/Accounting Officer, all Head Teachers & Heads of School, Senior Improvement Officers, Chief Finance Officer, Operations Officer, HR Director and Governance Lead.
+The Management Board comprises the CEO/Accounting Officer, all Head Teachers & Heads of School, Directors of Education, Trust Improvement Officers, Chief Finance Officer, Operations Officer, HR Director and Governance Lead.
 These managers control the Academy Trust at an operational level, implementing the policies laid down by the Trustees or (at a single-academy level) by Governors, and reporting back to them.
-Individual Budget Holders within the Management Board are responsible for the authorisation of spending up to a level delegated to them within agreed budgets and the appointment of staff, although Appointment Boards for senior posts in the Trust Central Team must include Trustee representation, and for posts in Academy Senior Leadership Teams must always contain Governor representation.
-Some spending control is devolved to members of individual Academy Senior Leadership Teams, with limits above which a member of the Management Board must countersign.
+Individual Budget Holders within the Management Board are responsible for the authorisation of spending up to a level delegated to them within agreed budgets and the appointment of staff, although Appointment Boards for senior posts in the Trust Central Team must include Trustee representation, and for posts in Academy Senior Leadership Teams, with limits above which a member of the Management Board must countersign.